documentationfor yFiles for HTML 3.0.0.1

 Stripe Dragyfiles-stripe-drag-template

-Therefore, to change all indicators to a gray color, the following CSS rules could be used:
+To change all indicators to a gray color, you can use the following CSS rules:

 .yfiles-stripe-highlight-template {